 With the introduction of Version 4 in late 2008, SBML Level 2 entered a maintenance mode.
 Refinements and error corrections continue, and on rare occasions an update is released (as it was with SBML Level 2 Version 5 in 2015); however, serious SBML development has instead moved on to SBML Level 3 (see the next section below).

 The development process for SBML Level 2 is the following:

 - Problems, requests, and other issues must be reported using the SBML issue tracker.
 This system assigns a tracking number to each issue and provides a means of associating a trail of actions and discussions with the issue.
 Reports may be logged by anyone at any time.

 - The SBML Editors follow a specific procedure for evaluating and addressing the issue report.

 - The Editors will inform the person who logged the initial report about the status of the discussions and decisions for action on the issue.

 - If the issue does not have a clear resolution path, the Editors may bring up the issue with the SBML Forum (either in face-to-face meetings or on the electronic mailing list) and request broader community input.

-- After a period of time, an accumulation of issues may warrant the development of a new release of Version 4, or possibly a new version of Level 2 altogether.
-The decision to develop a new release Version 4 or a new version of SBML Level 2, and the timing, is left up to the discretion of the SBML Editors, who must evaluate the significance of the issues in the SBML specifications against the impact on software developers.
+- After a period of time, an accumulation of issues may warrant the development of a new release of Version 5, or possibly a new version of Level 2 altogether.
+This decision, and the timing, is left up to the discretion of the SBML Editors, who must evaluate the significance of the issues in the SBML specifications against the impact on software developers.